Lake to Sound Trail

 Project Information by Segment:

 1.2 miles (Naches Ave. in Renton across the Black River Forest to Ft.
 Dent in Tukwila) currently in final design.
-Construction projected to begin summer 2017.
+Construction projected to begin spring 2018.

 1.5 miles along Des Moines Memorial Drive from S. 156th St to S. Normandy Rd.
 Construction was completed on this segment in 2018.
 The trail is now open for use.

 Location: 2.2 miles connecting the south terminus of Segment B to the Des Moines Creek Trail at S. 200th St., roughly following the SR509 extension alignment.
 This project is funded by $11M WSDOT, $600K RCO Grant, and $2.2M Levy.
 When completed it will continue extending an important regional trail link.